Safer Internet Day 2024 – History, Importance, and Facts

 From aiding identity theft and cyberbullying to fraud and human trafficking, the Internet can be a terrifying place.
 We all face the risk of falling victim to Internet-based crimes on a daily basis.
 But, there are numerous ways to protect and educate ourselves and our children on how to use the Internet safely and correctly.
-International Safer Internet Day celebration brings together education, awareness, and tools to build a safer Internet for kids and adults alike.
+On 6th February International Safer Internet Day celebration brings together education, awareness, and tools to build a safer Internet for kids and adults alike.

 What Is Safer Internet Day?